DmitryF-go/articles/Ubuntu/02_How-tos.md

 python3 /home/pi/myscript.py &
 ```

-:exclamation: **Otherwise, the script will not end
+:exclamation: **Add ampersand `&` otherwise, the script will not end
 and the system will not boot.** :exclamation:

 The ampersand allows the command to run in a separate process and continue